This post contains affiliate links.

 Mental health education doesn’t have to be a set lesson plan.
 You can meet a child’s basic mental health needs at home and thus teach them by example.
 Things like showing unconditional love, teach them to be confident and have a high self-esteem, make sure they have a safe environment, and be there to guide them through the struggles of life.

 As children get older, you may want to formally teach them about mental health.
 The Health And Nutrition high school curriculum from Apologia does a great job teaching children about the importance of the health of the whole being.
 It has extensive lessons on social, emotional, and mental health.
+I also have a bunch of mental health articles and resources on a new Mental Health For Kids Pinterest board.

 If you feel your child may have mental health issues and is not responding to self-care or a nurturing environment, do not hesitate to seek outside help.
 This may be from a counselor or therapist or just another trusted adult that the child may open up to and confide in.